 AWS Organizations

-AWS Organizations is a Policy-based management for multiple AWS accounts.
+This article explains how to add AWS Organizations to Cloudaware.
+AWS Organization is policy-based management for multiple AWS accounts.

 About AWS Organizations

 AWS Organizations offers policy-based management for multiple AWS accounts.
-With Organizations, you can create groups of accounts, automate account creation, apply and manage policies for those groups.
-Organizations enables you to centrally manage policies across multiple accounts, without requiring custom scripts and manual processes.
+With Organizations, you can create groups of AWS accounts, automate account creation, apply and manage policies for those groups.
+Organizations enable you to centrally manage policies across multiple accounts, without requiring custom scripts and manual processes.

 Using AWS Organizations, you can create Service Control Policies (SCPs) that centrally control AWS service use across multiple AWS accounts.
 You can also use Organizations to help automate the creation of new accounts through APIs.
-Organizations helps simplify the billing for multiple accounts by enabling you to setup a single payment method for all the accounts in your organization through consolidated billing.
+AWS Organizations helps simplify billing for multiple accounts by enabling you to set up a single payment method for all the accounts in your organization through consolidated billing.
 AWS Organizations is available to all AWS customers at no additional charge.
 More information can be found here.

 Benefits Of Using AWS Organizations In Cloudaware

-2. Automate on-boarding of your AWS Accounts into Cloudaware
+Automate the onboarding of your AWS Accounts into Cloudaware

 Adding AWS Organization To Cloudaware